wordpress-mobile/WordPress-iOS/README.md

 Please refer to the sections below for more detailed information.
 The instructions assume the work is performed from a command line.

+### Getting Started

 1. [Download](https://developer.apple.com/downloads/index.action) and install Xcode. *WordPress for iOS* requires Xcode 11.2.1 or newer.
 1. From a command line, `git clone git@github.com:wordpress-mobile/WordPress-iOS.git` in the folder of your preference.
 1. `cd WordPress-iOS` to enter the working directory.
-1. `rake dependencies` to install all dependencies required to run the project (this may take some time to complete).
-1. `rake xcode` to open the project in Xcode.
-1. Compile and run the app on a device or an simulator.

-In order to login to WordPress.com using the app:
+### Create WordPress.com API Credentials

 1. Create a WordPress.com account at https://wordpress.com/start/user (if you don't already have one).
 1. Create an application at https://developer.wordpress.com/apps/.
 1. Set "Redirect URLs"= `https://localhost` and "Type" = `Native` and click "Create" then "Update".
 1. Copy the `Client ID` and `Client Secret` from the OAuth Information.
-1. From a command line, ensure you are in the project's working directory and run `cp WordPress/Credentials/wpcom_app_credentials-example .configure-files/wpcom_app_credentials` to copy the sample credentials file.
-1. Open the newly copied `.configure-files/wpcom_app_credentials` with the text editor of your choice, and replace `WPCOM_APP_ID` and `WPCOM_APP_SECRET` with the `Client ID` and `Client Secret` of the application you created.
-Note that `.configure-files` will be hidden by default in Finder.
-If you need to view it in Finder, hold down `Control`+`Shift`+`.` and it should appear.
-1. Recompile and run the app on a device or an simulator.
+1. If you are setting up your instance of the WordPress app for the first time, return to the command line and run `rake init:oss` as described above.
+If you're WordPress app is already configured, run `rake credentials:setup`

+### Configure Your WordPress App Development Environment

+1. `rake init:oss` to configure your computer and WordPress app to be able to run and login to WordPress.com
+1. `rake xcode` to open the project in Xcode.

+If all went well you can now compile and log into the WordPress app.

-You can only log in with the WordPress.com account that you used to create the WordPress application.
+Note: You can only log in with the WordPress.com account that you used to create the WordPress application.

+##Configuration Details

+The steps above will help you configure the WordPress app to run and compile.
+But you may sometimes need to update or re run specific parts of the initial setup (like updating the dependencies)  To see how to do that, please check out the steps below

 ### Third party tools